2DreaMoveR6/DataStructure_C/README.md

 It has implemented functions corresponding to Enqueue/Dequeue/Display.
 Reference annotation in script for checking detail.

+## 4. Recursive Function (Recursive_Function.c and exe file)
+For description of recursive function, Use two examples
+1. Factorial calculation
+2. Fibonacci numbers

+The most important knowledges are
+* When recursive function is ended, it returns to point where it is recalled and keep to go down.
+* If there are two points that recall itself, Two points are operated independently like tree data structure.
+So, It can be used when you implement Tree data structure.

 *I'm trying to show the appearance of data structure.*